frelon/suse-elemental/docs/image-build-and-customization.md

 ### Build Directory Overview

-A build directory is created for each execution of the `elemental3 build` command.
-Apart from the actual built image, this build directory will also hold all the files and sub-directories that where used during the build process.
+The `elemental3 build` command creates a build directory for each execution.
+Apart from the image, this build directory holds all the files and sub-directories used for build.

-Expanded, the aforementioned build directory holds the following files/sub-directories:
+The expanded build directory contains the following files and subdirectories:

 ```shell
 _build/